An animated neon snake inspired by an inaccurate and mislabeled 18th-century French naturalist illustration.

 An amalgamated skyline of Asian futures imagined by white filmmakers.
 Sourced from sci-fi movies and television shows that depict a vice-ridden, dangerous world overtly marked with elements of East, Southeast, and South Asian architecture.

 This live cinema work, presented as a taxonomy of tropes, is illustrated with images and clips from futuristic movies and television shows.
-Accompanied by a live musical soundtrack, Suparak delivers anecdotes, trivia, and documents from the histories of art, architecture, design, fashion, film, food, religion, and weaponry.
+Accompanied by a live musical soundtrack, Suparak delivers anecdotes, trivia, and documents from the histories of art, architecture, design, fashion, film, religion, and science.

 ON THE NEON HORIZON